Museums in Riyadh: Prophet’s Mission Hall

 The hall covers 350 Square Meters and representing the period from the beginning of Islam to its spread.

 Islam and Prophet’s Migration Hall

 The hall has 1,200 Square Meters and begins from the early years of Islam to the Ottoman era and divided into six sections.

 The Two Saudi States Hall

 This hall represents the first and second Saudi States.

 The Unification of the Kingdom Hall

 The area measuring of this hall is 1,200 Square Meters.
 It represents the period the third Saudi States arose by the former King Abdulaziz Al-Saud.

 Al-Hajj and Al-Haramain Hall

 The area measuring of this hall is 800 Square Meters.
 It represents Hajj and rites with all the matters that related to them, and it has five wards.

 Archaeological Museum (King Saud University)

-This museum considered one of the leading museums in Saudi Arabia, especially in Riyadh.
-It established in 1378, within King Saud University on the ground floor of the college of literature.
-At the beginning of the museum's opening, it was showing the antiquities that collected during the scientific journeys and organizing the archaeological sites in the kingdom of Saudi Arabia.
-In 1398, the museum became affiliated with the Archaeology department, and that is when the Department of Antiquities and museums created in literature's college.
+This museum is located King Saud University on the ground floor of the college of literature.
+It houses antiquities unearthed in expeditions in the kingdom of Saudi Arabia.

-Objective

-The museum's objective is to highlight the aspects and history of the Kingdom’s monuments.